How Long Will It Hurt After Having Sex For The First Time?

 The antidote?
 Using lube — yes, even during your first time.
 But be on the lookout for lube that works well with condoms (water-based and silicone-based) which yes, you should be using all the time.
 But lube isn't a substitute for foreplay.
 Also make sure you and your partner spend some time relaxing together and exploring each other's bodies with your hands and mouths, figuring out what feels good and getting excited about what's ahead.

-Dr. Minkin says that even if everything goes wrong for your first time, you still should only feel vaginal discomfort for an hour tops.
+Dr Minkin says that even if everything goes wrong for your first time, you still should only feel vaginal discomfort for an hour tops.
 That's true even if the person penetrating you is "exceptionally well-endowed," as the doc puts it.
-If you're feeling any kind of discomfort for longer, don't be afraid to call or go to the gynecologist just to get yourself checked out.
+If you're feeling any kind of discomfort for longer, don't be afraid to call or go to the gynaecologist just to get yourself checked out.

 In all, having penetrative sex for the first time shouldn't be so pain-inducing that you're doubling over in agony for an entire day.
 (If you're ever in that much pain, go to the doctor STAT.)
 If you take the right approach, you should be feeling completely fine — you might even be ready for another round sooner than you think.